psocha/psocha.github.io/_posts/2019-01-06-highly-sensitive-programmer.md

 HSPs' thoroughness and reliability are assets for virtually any team.
 HSPs are good at upholding high standards and adding tranquility to their team's culture.
 They are good thinkers and will usually produce good insights if given enough time to think things over.
-However, "decision fatigue" weights heavily on HSPs and they are usually averse to making hard decisions.
+However, decision fatigue weights heavily on HSPs and they are usually averse to making hard choices.
 HSPs are ultimately more comfortable as advisors rather than as leaders.

 HSPs thrive in positive social environments and wilt in negative environments.
 A culture of trust and social acceptance is essential for making HSPs feel comfortable and bringing out their best work.
 Other people should resist the urge to try to change or to "fix" an HSP.
-Nearly all HSPs, myself included, have wished at some point that we were born "normal" people.
+Nearly all HSPs, myself included, sometimes get exasperated about our trait and wish we were born a little more "normal".
-Sensitivity appears to be an immutable genetic trait; trying to "fix" an HSP will only create feelings of alienation and social rejection.
 The positive aspects of the HSP trait cannot be unbundled from the negative aspects; both of them ultimately have the same root causes.